dgc-network/coliving-protocol/README.md

 ### Coliving Client Libraries

 Client-side libraries to provide a unified interface for interacting with the entire Coliving protocol:

 | Library                                                        | Description
 | -- | --
-| [`libs`](libs)     | A complete javascript interface to the Coliving smart contracts and Coliving services: Identity Service, Discovery Node, Creator Node
+| [`libs`](libs)     | A complete javascript interface to the Coliving smart contracts and Coliving services: Identity Service, Discovery Node, Content Node

 ### Coliving Tools & Tests